justice FAIL

 Well there were no cars around them at the time.
 He's told me the story and he said they were alone on the street.
 I don't think you need to be as far right as practical if there is no other traffic.

-responding to a comment by JB
+comment by JB

 10.20.09 - 4:24 pm